-An herbicide (Roundup® Custom For Aquatic & Terrestrial Use Liquid Herbicide, Registration Number 32356 Pest Control Products Act; active ingredient glyphosate) will be used in this project.
+An herbicide (Habitat ® Aqua Herbicide, Registration Number 32374 Pest Control Products Act; active ingredient imazapyr) will be used in this project.
 This use will follow all requirements of the Ontario Pesticides Act, the federal Pest Control Products Act, and all other relevant legislation.
 Use of this pesticide will be done following Integrated Pest Management principles including:

-- 1. Focusing control actions to vulnerable stages of the target plant; - 2.
-Using appropriate application technology to minimize non-target impacts; - 3.
+1. Focusing control actions to vulnerable stages of the target plant;

+- 2. Using appropriate application technology to minimize non-target impacts; - 3.
 Monitoring weather and only applying when off-target deposition can be minimized; - 4.
-Integrating herbicide control with other physical methods (rolling, burning) to maximize effectiveness; - 5.
+Integrating herbicide control with other physical methods (rolling, burning) to maximize effectiveness: - 5.
 Associated monitoring of effects on soil, water and wildlife; - 6.
 Monitoring, evaluation and reporting of the results of this spray program.